Data-Corruption/goweb/README.md

 goweb -h
 ```

 > Replacing goweb with your app name of course.
-Also, `sudo` is only required for install; afterward, you can run the app normally.

 ## Notes & Internals